 Anthony Wani joined Sightsavers in 2012.
 He says: “Supporting people with disabilities and advocating for their rights brings me joy.
 I’m proud to be part of the Sightsavers family.”

 Sightsavers started working in South Sudan in 2009 and established a country office in the capital, Juba, in January 2012.
-Several neglected tropical diseases are prevalent in South Sudan.
-River blindness is endemic and more than 7.3 million people require preventative medicine to protect them against the disease.
-Trachoma is also suspected to be endemic in 32 districts in the country.
+Several neglected tropical diseases are prevalent in the country: river blindness is endemic and more than 7.3 million people require preventative medicine to protect them against the disease.
+Trachoma is also suspected to be endemic in 32 districts.

-As part of a push to improve local healthcare systems, we also train ophthalmic clinical officers, ophthalmologists, cataract surgeons, trachoma surgeons, drug distributors and health promoters.
+As part of a push to improve local healthcare, Sightsavers trains ophthalmic clinical officers, ophthalmologists, cataract surgeons, trachoma surgeons, drug distributors and health promoters.
 We have also helped to renovate an eye unit at Malakal Teaching Hospital.